urgdog/urg.systems/thonks/new-home.md

 get batteries that go with most of things you want to do.
 Dewalt is expensive but vast domain coverage.
 Ryobi is home depot brand, also good.
 Some ppl might say they junk tools but they not that bad.
-- "code" vs "works but is bad" - knowing can be very helpful for understanding 'previous owner' (who is now you too). every code is written in blood never 4get. that said, ppl can be real stupid which makes some codes rly dumb. know how to not die #1 job. always do code, but understand why is better.
+- "code" vs "works but is bad" - knowing can be very helpful for understanding. every code is written in blood never 4get. that said, ppl can be real stupid which makes some codes rly dumb. know how to not die #1 job. always do code, but understand *why* is better.
+Helps figure out which things need fix now, and which can be later.
+Always too many things to do, and its ok to feel overwhelmed.

 *Urg says: plan plan plan before do! sometimes look at it and think "why was it done this way, previous owner so dumb" and you laugh and laugh.
 Then you start doing thing your way- a demon will appear and say "i show u why it was done this way" and hurt you.
-Do not tempt this demon, he is mortal enemy. it is ok to look, think about, then come back next day and think again.
+Do not tempt this demon by laughing at previous owner.
+Remember you are previous owner too, now. it is ok to look, think about, then come back next day and think again.
 But!
 Do not fall prey to apathy demon either.
-He says "later" forever and nothing happens.
+He says "later" forever.*
-Then house fall down because houses hate houses.*

 ## internet bonus power infosec like u mean it
 - Physical layer > all: don't forget lockboxes, rekeying (hidey combo locks are great!)